xkoo115/UnifiedNeuroGen/README.md

 #### 2. Train the Model

 Once your data is ready, run the main training script `train.py` to train the DiT model.
 The script supports distributed multi-GPU training.
+A GPU with at least 24 GB of VRAM is recommended.

 - **For single-GPU training:**
   ```bash